Liquid biopsy

 A liquid biopsy, also known as fluid biopsy or fluid phase biopsy, is the sampling and analysis of non-solid biological tissue, primarily blood.
 Like traditional biopsy, this type of technique is mainly used as a diagnostic and monitoring tool for diseases such as cancer, with the added benefit of being largely non-invasive.
 Liquid biopsies may also be used to validate the efficiency of a cancer treatment drug by taking multiple samples in the span of a few weeks.
 The technology may also prove beneficial for patients after treatment to monitor relapse.

 The clinical implementation of liquid biopsies is not yet widespread but is becoming standard of care in some areas.

+Liquid biopsy refers to the molecular analysis in biological fluids of nucleic acids, subcellular structures, especially exosomes, and, in the context of cancer, circulating tumor cells.

 Types

 There are several types of liquid biopsy methods; method selection depends on the condition that is being studied.

 A wide variety of biomarkers may be studied to detect or monitor other diseases.
 For example, isolation of protoporphyrin IX from blood samples can be used as a diagnostic tool for atherosclerosis.
 Cancer biomarkers in the blood include PSA (prostate cancer), CA19-9 (pancreatic cancer) and CA-125 (ovarian cancer).